NoSym/DungeonBot/src/markdown/help/giantsandhalflings.md

 Player rolls 2d6 or the **"Halflings"**, trying to match or exceed the Knee
 On a Double 1 roll, a snake scares the Giant and bets push
 If player rolls 11/12 or the **"Maw"**, the halflings are eaten and the House wins
-If the knee is 2-3, House pays 1:1
+If the Knee is 2-3, House pays 1:1
 If the Knee is 4-6, House pays 2:1
 If the Knee is 7-9, House pays 3:1
 If the Knee is 10, House pays 5:1